2018 Asia-Oceania Korfball Championship

-The 2018 Asia-Oceania Korfball Championship is being held in Saitama, Japan with 10 national teams in competition, from July 29 to August 5.
+The 2018 Asia-Oceania Korfball Championship was held in Saitama, Japan with 10 national teams in competition, from July 29 to August 5.
 It is the tenth edition of the Asia-Oceania Korfball Championship and serves as a qualifier for the 2019 IKF World Korfball Championship, with the top 6 teams qualifying (with a minimum of 1 for Oceania).
 Chinese Taipei are the defending champions and have all previous editions, except the edition of 2004 which was won by Australia.

 Group stage

 The ten participating teams were drawn into two groups of five, with teams in each group playing one another in a round-robin basis.
 The top two teams in each group qualify for the semi-finals, while the teams finishing third and fourth playoff for places 5 to 8.
 The two teams finishing last will play for 9th place.